 - Featured Faculty - recognition for faculty and instructors who are highly engaged in student learning and pedagogical practice

-Teaching Commons is hosted by the Teaching Excellence Team with the The Center for Learning Enhancement, Assessment, and Redesign (CLEAR).
-The Center for Learning Enhancement, Assessment, and Redesign (CLEAR) was initially established in 1998 as a service to assist faculty with the development and delivery of distributed learning at UNT.
+Teaching Commons is hosted by the Center for Learning Experimentation, Application, and Research (CLEAR).
+CLEAR was initially established in 1998 as a service to assist faculty with the development and delivery of distributed learning at UNT.
 Since that time, CLEAR has expanded services to support all types of instruction at UNT.
 The Center combines technology resources with expert consultation and personnel in course design/redesign, assessment, pedagogy and many other topics in an effort to provide faculty with "one-stop" support for creating quality courses - regardless of the instructional delivery method.